HarryPehkonen/Permuto/README.md

-# Clavis (C++ Implementation)
+# Permuto (C++ Implementation)

-Clavis is a lightweight, flexible C++ library for generating JSON structures by substituting variables from a data context into a valid JSON template.
+Permuto is a lightweight, flexible C++ library for generating JSON structures by substituting variables from a data context into a valid JSON template.
 It supports accessing nested data using dot notation and handles type conversions intelligently.

 This C++ implementation uses the popular [nlohmann/json](https://github.com/nlohmann/json) library for JSON handling and is built using CMake.

-Inspired by the need to dynamically create JSON payloads, such as those required for various LLM (Large Language Model) APIs, Clavis provides a focused templating mechanism.
+Inspired by the need to dynamically create JSON payloads, such as those required for various LLM (Large Language Model) APIs, Permuto provides a focused templating mechanism.
 It is *not* a full programming language but excels at structured JSON generation based on input data.

 ## Features